-2.0 The Seller, under the terms and conditions stipulated herein, will furnish and sell to the Consumer and the Consumer shall receive and purchase from the Seller at the Point of Delivery, all electric power and energy which the Consumer shall require for the operation of Consumer’s natural gas transmission line pumping station to the extent that the Seller shall have such power and energy and facilities available.
+3.0 The Seller, under the terms and conditions stipulated herein, will furnish and sell to the Consumer and the Consumer shall receive and purchase from the Seller at the Point of Delivery, all electric power and energy which the Consumer shall require for the operation of Consumer’s natural gas compressor electric motor driver (the "Driver").

-2.1 The Date of Initial Service under this Agreement shall be the commencement of the billing period immediately following approval of the Agreement pursuant to Section 14.1 and the written notification that the facilities described in Section 1.0 are ready for service.
+3.1 The "Date of Initial Service" under this Agreement shall be the commencement of the billing period immediately following approval of the Agreement pursuant to Section 14.1 and the written notification by Consumer to Seller that the facilities described in Section 1.0 are ready for service.

-2.2 The electric power and energy to be furnished hereunder shall be three-phase, alternating current, at a nominal frequency of sixty (60) hertz and will be delivered to the Consumer at a nominal delivery voltage of 115,000 volts.
+3.2 The electric power and energy to be furnished hereunder shall be three-phase, alternating current, at a nominal frequency of sixty (60) hertz and will be delivered to the Consumer at a nominal delivery voltage of 115,000 volts.